-British Museum, Great Russell Square
+British Museum, Great Russell Street

-Virginia Woolf, the writer at the centre of the Bloomsbury Group, immortalized Anthony Panizzi’s oak panelled 1857 Reading Room at the then British Library, ‘the vast dome … the huge, bald forehead which is so splendidly encircled by a band of famous names’, in A Room Of One’s Own (1929).
+Virginia Woolf, the writer at the centre of the Bloomsbury Group, immortalised Anthony Panizzi’s oak panelled 1857 Reading Room at the then British Library, ‘the vast dome … the huge, bald forehead which is so splendidly encircled by a band of famous names’, in A Room Of One’s Own (1929).

 In Jacob’s Room (1922) the hero reads Marlowe in the library and watches other readers, including the atheist Fraser and the feminist Julia Hodge, and thinks of the Museum as an enormous mind.